-Data from the three NGOs, seven detoxification centres, and three correctional centres include individual-level data.
+Data are from the three NGOs, seven detoxification centres, five correctional centres, and four community mental health centres.
+They include individual-level data.
 Data are collected from two forms: a distribution form and a use form.

-The distribution form collects information on each kit that is distributed, including who is receiving it (e.g. person at risk, service worker) and why they are seeking one (e.g. first kit, replacement).
+The distribution form collects information on each kit that is distributed, including who is receiving it (e.g., person at risk, service worker) and why they are seeking one (e.g., first kit, replacement).
 The Use form collects detailed information about a reported overdose that occurred for which a THN kit was used; it collects information such as overdose setting, who was present, what emergency responders arrived, outcome, etc.